-- + the Foreign Acquisitions and Takeovers Act 1975 (Cth) (FATA) and the Foreign Acquisition and Takeovers Regulation 2015 (Cth) (FATR) - together these give the Australian Treasurer the power to review foreign investment proposals that meet certain criteria and to block such proposals, or apply conditions to the way such proposals are implemented, to ensure they are not contrary to the national interest; and - the Foreign Acquisitions and Takeovers Fees Imposition Act 2015 (Cth) and its associated regulations - these set the fees for the various kinds of applications that may be made.
+- the Foreign Acquisitions and Takeovers Act 1975 (Cth) (FATA) and the Foreign Acquisition and Takeovers Regulation 2015 (Cth) (FATR).
+Together these give the Australian Treasurer the power to review foreign investment proposals that meet certain criteria and to block such proposals that are contrary to the national interest (or national security, as applicable), or apply conditions to the way such proposals are implemented, to ensure they are not contrary to the national interest (or national security, as applicable); and - the Foreign Acquisitions and Takeovers Fees Imposition Act 2015 (Cth) and its associated regulations.
+These set the fees for the various kinds of applications that may be made.

-Separate legislation imposes other requirements in respect of foreign ownership in certain industries - for example:
+Separate legislation imposes other requirements in respect of foreign ownership in certain industries.
+This brochure does not cover these industry specific requirements.